Frequently Asked Questions

 Who sets how much the Sussex Police & Crime Commissioner is paid?

 The Police & Crime Commissioner (PCC) needs to be highly motivated and determined to deliver the best and, above all, be focused on making the community that they serve safe.
 The Home Office wanted to make sure that a suitable and proportionate remuneration is achieved for such a challenging and rewarding role.
 The Home Secretary has laid a written ministerial statement outlining PCC pay following recommendations put forward by the senior salaries review board report (SSRB).The salary range has been adjusted to represent differences in force weighting and policing challenges and has been aligned but is not equal to chief constable salaries.
 The policing challenges a PCC faces is different depending on the specific needs and demands of the force area.

 Is the Police & Crime Commissioner responsible for fire and rescue services in Sussex?

 The new provisions in the Policing and Crime Act 2017 introduced the potential to extend the benefits of the Police and Crime Commissioner (PCC) model of governance to the fire service when it would be in the interests of economy, efficiency and effectiveness, or public safety to do so.
 Police & Crime Commissioner's (PCC) nationally have a statutory obligation, under the Act, to explore governance options

 In 2017 the Sussex PCC commissioned an independent report to evaluate the options for governance of the local fire and rescue services.
-Following the report's recommendations a statement outlining the PCC’s intentions around local governance of the fire and rescue services can be found here.
+Following the report's recommendations a statement outlining the PCC’s intentions around local governance of the fire and rescue services can be found on the Sussex Police website.